 The opera, called Fallujah, isn’t remarkable because Ellis is gay or even because he was a Marine.
 It’s remarkable because, in writing this work, Iraqi/American Heather Raffo and Canadian composer Tobin Stokes (with crucial support of Charles Annenberg and his Explore.org foundation) have done something that nobody has previously.
 They’ve written a musical work about the Iraq War and what is arguably its most deadly inheritance: Post Trauma Stress Disorder (PTSD).

 PTSD is a huge and increasing problem for nations engaged in modern conflict.
-Read “A Veteran’s Death, A Nation’s Shame“, written by Nicholas Kristoff in the New York times earlier this year, and you may be horrified to learn that there will be a suicide by a veteran every 80 minutes in 2012.
+Read “A Veteran’s Death, A Nation’s Shame“, written by Nicholas Kristoff in the New York Times earlier this year, and you may be horrified to learn that there will be a suicide by a veteran every 80 minutes in 2012.
 Yes, you read that correctly.
 25 times the death rate of soldiers in actual conflict.

 I mention this story because I’m developing a magazine feature about Ellis.
 And I’ll say more on that project, hopefully, as weeks go by.